ww-rm/SpineViewer/README.en.md

 Key export parameters include:

-* **Output folder:** Optional.
+- **Output folder:** Optional.
 When not specified, output is saved to the respective model folder; otherwise, all output is saved to the provided folder.
-* **Export single:** By default, each model is exported independently.
+- **Export single:** By default, each model is exported independently.
 Selecting "Export single" renders all selected models in a single frame, producing a unified output.
-* **Auto resolution:** Ignores the preview resolution and viewport parameters, exporting output at the actual size of the content.
+- **Auto resolution:** Ignores the preview resolution and viewport parameters, exporting output at the actual size of the content.
 For animations/videos, the output matches the size required for full visibility.

+### Dynamic Wallpaper

+Dynamic wallpaper is implemented through desktop projection, allowing the content of the current preview to be projected onto the desktop in real time.

+You can enable or disable desktop projection from the program preferences or the right-click menu of the tray icon.
+After adjusting the model and display parameters, you can save the current configuration as a workspace file for convenient restoration later.

+If you want the wallpaper to stay active after startup, you can enable auto-start in the preferences and specify which workspace file should be loaded when the program launches.

 ### More Information